MateusMalvezzi/MateusMalvezzi/README.md

 <br><br>

- 📌 Currently based in Maringá 🇧🇷 and open to opportunities across different states or countries. <br><br>
+ 📌 Currently based in Curitiba 🇧🇷 and open to opportunities across different states or countries. <br><br>